JBradbeer/econ323_ufc_fight_summary/README.md

     - Green denotes win
     - Red denotes loss
-    - Gold denotes fight (above the line is win, below is loss) (Note: due to the fact that the original dataset had missing fight data, the trailing five fights data only represents the five trailing fights with fight data)
+    - Gold denotes fight (above the line is win, below is loss) (Note: Due to the fact that the original dataset had missing fight data, the trailing five fights data only represents the five trailing fights with fight data)
+    (Note: If the fighters have less than 5 fights prior, all prior fights are showed)
 2. General fighter stats